allmonday/pydantic-resolve/README.md

 await Resolver().resolve(stories)
 ```

-pydantic-resolve can easily be applied to more complicated scenarios, such as:
+pydantic-resolve can be easily applied to more complicated scenarios, such as:

 A list of sprint, each sprint owns a list of story, each story owns a list of task, and do some modifications or calculations.

+no more temp variables

+no more traversals

+and no more indents

+just focus on the target you want to handle, and you can **easily plug in and out the related fields without changing other code**.

+totally composable.

 ```python
 # data fetching